mfumagalli/Copenhagen/Files/day2c.md

 According to its manual *[these] statistics are designed to use phased genotypes to identify putative regions of recent or ongoing positive selection in genomes.
 They are all based on the model of a hard selective sweep, where a de novo adaptive mutation arises on a haplotype that quickly sweeps toward fixation, reducing diversity around the locus.
 If selection is strong enough, this occurs faster than recombination or mutation can act to break up the haplotype, and thus a signal of high haplotype homozygosity can be observed extending from an adaptive locus.*

 A powerful statistic to delect selection from hard sweeps is XP-EHH, which measures the differential decay of haplotype homozygosity.
-We assume that our target population is NAM (or CHB) and our reference population is TSI.
+We assume that our target population is NAM (or CHB, East Asians) and our reference population is TSI (Europeans).

 First, look at the options in selscan:
 ```